benjamincrozat/content/posts/laravel-architecture-best-practices.md

 With these goals in mind, let's dive into what I, and most of the experts from the community, think are the best architecture practices.

-Oh and before you continue, if you think you need to go beyond what Laravel offers, let me introduce you to a alternatives way of structuring applications taught by Martin Joe in his books "[Microservices with
+**Oh and before you continue, if you think you really need to go beyond what Laravel offers, let me introduce you to a alternatives way of structuring applications taught by Martin Joe in his books "[Microservices with
-Laravel](/recommends/microservices-laravel)" and "[Domain-Driven Design with Laravel](/recommends/domain-driven-laravel)."
-More on that later.
+Laravel](/recommends/microservices-laravel)" and "[Domain-Driven Design with Laravel](/recommends/domain-driven-laravel)."**

 ## Laravel architecture best practices